bharatv03/dev-test/README.md

 ## Features
 I have added two additional URLs which will help to add fake entries on random basis for users available in DB.
 Plus one URL which was mentioned as per the task, which will show the details of selected user. if user won't exist it will show 404 page.
 Please follow below URL to run the functionality.
+**Note: I have kept UserId = 1 for testing purpose please dont use that user ID

 1. View User Achievements = http://localhost::8000/users/{user_id}/achievements
 2. Add Lesson = http://localhost::8000/users/event-test-lesson